JCstumper/Guaranty_Sheet_Metal/static/media/Software.5844026536f6f0002806.md

 # Installing Software Guide

-This guide will walk you through the process of installing Guaranty Sheet Metal site  on Windows.
+This guide will walk you through the process of installing Guaranty Sheet Metal repo

 ## Prerequisites